Cruise Ships in Charleston

 In June 2011, after years of outreach and trying to get regulations in place, the Conservation League, the Preservation Society, Historic Ansonborough Neighborhood Association, and Charlestowne Neighborhood Association, represented by the Southern Environmental Law Center, filed suit against Carnival Corporation for violating zoning ordinances, permitting requirements, and creating a nuisance.
 After two and a half years of petitions, motions, and even a specially-appointed judge to assess the case, in January 2014, the plaintiffs were told by the SC Supreme Court that our groups had no standing to bring nuisance claims against Carnival Corporation.
 While disappointing, this was a technical ruling that did not reach the merits of the case.
 Because it viewed the negative impacts of cruise operations as being widespread, the Court held that nuisance suits must be brought by individual property owners.

 Meanwhile, in July 2012, the Conservation League and the Preservation Society of Charleston, again represented by the Southern Environmental Law Center, brought suit in federal court to restore required public review of the proposed $35 million cruise terminal slated for construction next to Charleston’s nationally protected historic landmark district.
 In a major win, a U.S. District Court found that a federal Army Corps of Engineers permit issued for the proposed new terminal was unlawful.
-The port and the Corps then filed appeals.
+The SPA and the Corps then filed appeals.
 However, in January 2014, those parties dismissed their appeals in apparent recognition that the appeals would be meritless.
-Now the Corps must re-evaluate the port’s resubmitted request for a permit, looking at impacts of the entire project, not just the pilings to support construction.
+Now the Corps must re-evaluate the SPA’s resubmitted request for a permit, looking at impacts of the entire project, not just the pilings to support construction.

 - A cap of 104 ship visits annually, and no ship larger than 3,500 passenger capacity.
-The port asserts that this is the maximum number of ships the cruise market will support.
+The SPA asserts that this is the maximum number of ships the cruise market will support.
 This number should be codified.

 - An enforceable agreement between the city and the cruise lines stating that no waste will be discharged closer than twelve miles from land.
 The cruise industry’s trade association has made this promise verbally.
 It should be written and verifiable.